h-kod/b4_html_creative/README.md

 # Bootstrap 4 Responsive Creative Theme

 ## Description
 Creative is a one page Bootstrap theme for creatives, small businesses, and other multipurpose use.
-A modern, flat design style works in unison with rich features and plugins making this theme a great boilerplate for your next Bootstrap based project!
+A modern, flat design style works in unison with rich features and plugins making this theme a great boilerplate for your next Bootstrap based project.

 ## Features
 A modern, flat design layout